-- A submission with status "draft" has not been fully submitted and will not be considered for the review process. - A submission with status "pending review" or "pending announcement" has been correctly forwarded for peer review. - Upon successful submission of your proposal, you will also receive an automatic confirmation email.
-Please be advised that these are sent to the submitter of the proposal, not to the presenting author (in case the proposal is submitted by a colleague).
+- A submission with status "draft" has not been fully submitted and will not be considered for the review process. - A submission with status "pending review" or "pending announcement" has been correctly submitted and will be considered for the peer review process. - Upon successful submission of your proposal, you will also receive an automated confirmation email.
+Please be advised that these are sent to the submitter of the proposal, not to the presenting author(s) (in case the proposal is submitted by a colleague).

-All submission information (including your name) will be published in the conference programme exactly as submitted by you.
-Hence, take extra care to avoid spelling and other mistakes.
+All information (including your name) will be published in the programme exactly as submitted by you.
+Take extra care to avoid spelling and other mistakes.